McLaren: Liveries

-As part of McLaren's 60th-anniversary celebration during the season, the team revealed a special livery for the Monaco and Spanish Grands Prix to celebrate their Triple Crown achievement.
+As part of McLaren's 60th-anniversary celebration during the season, a special livery was raced for the Monaco and Spanish Grands Prix to celebrate their Triple Crown achievement.
 The Triple Crown livery is the amalgamation of the liveries of the three winning McLaren cars that forms the Triple Crown – the papaya of the M16C/D that won the 1974 Indianapolis 500 at the rear, the white of the MP4/2 that won the 1984 Monaco Grand Prix at the middle, and the black of the F1 GTR that won the 1995 24 Hours of Le Mans at the front of the MCL60.
 McLaren's IndyCar Series sister team also raced their version of the Triple Crown livery for the Indianapolis 500, with the liveries of the Nos.
 7, 6 and 5 painted as the M16C/D, MP4/2, and F1 GTR respectively.
+At the Monaco and Barcelona-Catalunya Grands Prix, McLaren raced a special livery to celebrate its 1,000th Grand Prix.
+The MCL40 was adorned in a bespoke metallic papaya orange and anthracite livery.
+The livery featured the numbers 0001 and 1000 adorning the sidepods along with details recognising the history of the team (such as the original Bruce McLaren Motor Racing logo on the base of the halo) and important milestones (such as the race dates of the first and 1,000th Grand Prix, respectively, above the numbers 0001 and 1000).

 Car naming nomenclature

 McLaren's cars were originally named with the letter M followed by a number, sometimes also followed by a letter denoting the model.
 After the 1981 merger with Project Four, the cars were called "MP4/x", or since 2001 "MP4-x", where x is the generation of the chassis (e.g. MP4/1, MP4-22).
 "MP4" stood initially for "Marlboro Project 4", so that the full title of the cars (McLaren MP4/x) reflected not only the historical name of the team, but also the names of the team's major sponsor and its new component part.
 Since the change of title sponsor in 1997, "MP4" was said to stand for "McLaren Project 4".
 From 2017, following Ron Dennis' departure from the team, the naming scheme of the cars changed to "MCL" followed by a number.
 The only deviation to the numbering scheme was 2023's MCL60, which was named for the team's 60th anniversary.